Last Updated on May 25, 2021 by Ed Joven

 Prepare Lumpia:

-- Heat frying pan then pour-in 2 tbsp Canola cooking oil then sauté onions and garlic.
+- Heat frying pan then pour-in 2 tablespoon Canola cooking oil then sauté onions and garlic.

 - Add-in the meat and cook until meat changes color - about 3 minutes.
 Making sure to mash it from time to time to separate the meat.